-- i. no longer necessary for mining purposes permitted by the Railroad Commission; or - ii. greater than the amount necessary for mining purposes permitted by the Railroad Commission under Chapter 134, Natural Resources Code; - c. the area of the tract of land on which the well is located is reduced, or the well is modified or operated improperly, such that the well is no longer qualified as an exempt well under Rule 7.10; or - d. the well is maintained, pumped, operated or used so as to no longer be qualified as an exempt well. - 5.
-A person holding a permit, issued by the Railroad Commission under Chapter 134, Texas Natural Resources Code, that authorizes the drilling of a well, shall report monthly to the District the total amount of water withdrawn from the well, the quantity of water necessary for mining purposes, and the quantity of water withdrawn for other purposes. - 6.
-The District shall require all exempt wells to be registered in accordance with these rules.
-All exempt wells shall be equipped and maintained so as to conform to the rules requiring installation of casing, pipe, and fittings to prevent the escape of groundwater from one aquifer to another and to prevent the pollution or harmful alteration of the character of the groundwater in any aquifer.
-A landowner, well owner, or any other person acting on their behalf, of an exempt well shall register the well with the District and comply with all applicable statutes, codes and regulations applicable to the drilling and opening up of the well. - 7.
-A well to supply water for a subdivision of land for which a plat approval is required under Chapters 212 or 232, Texas Local Government Code, is not exempted under these rules. - 8.
-Groundwater withdrawn from a well exempt from permitting or regulation under Rule 7.10 and subsequently transported outside the boundaries of the District shall be subject to all applicable water use and transport fees. - 9.
+- 7. A well to supply water for a subdivision of land for which a plat approval is required under Chapters 212 or 232, Texas Local Government Code, is not exempted under these rules. - Groundwater withdrawn from a well exempt from permitting or regulation under Rule 7.10 and subsequently transported outside the boundaries of the District shall be subject to all applicable water use and transport fees. - 9.
 Wells permitted by the TCEQ pursuant to the Water Code or the Natural Resources Code are exempt only to the extent, if any, provided by State law for the water use and the operation and production permitted and authorized by the TCEQ.
 [Added April 8, 2008] - 10.
 Excluding injection wells that receive a permit granted by the TCEQ or the Railroad Commission, which grant is upheld if judicially contested, this Rule 7.10 does not apply to nor exempt any injection well.
-[Added April 8, 2008] [Amended February 20, 2014] - 11.
+[Added April 8, 2008] [February 20, 2014] - 11.
 The exemptions and partial exemptions provided in this Rule 7.10 do not exempt a well from the requirements to register or to obtain a permit for the well.
 [Added June 12, 2012] - 12.
 Permits issued by the Railroad Commission for the drilling of an oil and gas well may include a permit to produce water for the drilling of the oil and gas well.
-So long as the Railroad
+So long as the Railroad Commission permit for the water well remains in full force and effect and the groundwater is produced for the sole purpose of drilling an oil and gas well, the water well is an exempt well and the District will not issue permits for such wells or for the production of water from wells permitted by the Railroad Commission for the sole purpose of drilling an oil and gas well.
+[Added February 20, 2014]